signavio/configuration-provider/README.md

 ## How to implement it

 The custom configuration service provider has to implement the interface `ConfigurationProvider`.
-The dependency library can be found [here](https://lmgtfy.com/?q=com.signavio.config-provider) #TODO provide link to maven central repo
+The dependency library can be found [here](https://search.maven.org/artifact/com.signavio.workflow/config-provider)

 ## Implementation reference example